 A security deposit is money which actually belongs to the tenant, but is held by the landlord for performance of all terms and conditions of the lease and for protection against damages or unpaid rent.
 The Landlord-Tenant Act regulates security deposits and places a limit on the amount a landlord can charge.

 According to the law:

-• During the first year of a lease, the amount of a security deposit cannot exceed two months' rent.
+- During the first year of a lease, the amount of a security deposit cannot exceed two month's rent. - After the first year, a security deposit may not exceed one month's rent.